Fashion Management - MA

 The University is conveniently placed, with Birmingham International Airport nearby and first-rate transport connections to London and the rest of the UK.

 Our international pages contain a wealth of information for international students who are considering applying to study here, including:

 At present, we currently only accept full-time international students and don’t offer part-time or distance learning.
 In addition, you would also have to satisfy our proficiency in English Language requirements.
-For example, IELTS Grade 6.0 in all bands or 6.5 average, TOEFL at least 575.
+For example, IELTS 6.0 overall with 5.5 minimum in all bands, TOEFL at least 575.

 “Becoming a fashion student at BCU is the best decision I have ever made, because I'm having wonderful and entertaining experience.
 They have perfect facilities for fashion students such as photo shooting studios, a 3D printer and a well-equipped library, which allow me to be more creative by utilising a variety range of facilities.

 "While I was undertaking a short project related to visual merchandising with one of my coursemates, I really enjoyed shooting visual images based on fashion trends, coordinating on fashion style and creating new ideas for visual merchandising.”